speleolinux/uisic/README.md

 There is a CI file `.github/workflows/ci.yml`.
 At present just read that.
 I'll put more details here shortly.

-Basically the CI will trigger when the file VERSION is updated.
+Currently the CI is triggred manually from Github actions.
 It will run the script `make_html.sh` which will build the a HTML format glossary from the Markdown format.
+Later we may set the CI to trigger when the file VERSION is updated.

 This HTML page will then be published from the `gh-pages` branch to the Github pages site here: <https://speleolinux.github.io/uisic/>.

-This is just to test how in the future it could be auto generated from the data in this repo.
+In the future this should be published directly to the UISIC site or just copied from here and uploaded.
+No other manual HTML editing should be required.

 ## Miscellaneous Notes